Type to search

 Block printing is a technique that has probably been practiced in India as far back as 2,000 years ago.
 Wood block printing is a method by which carved wooden blocks are dipped in dye and repeatedly stamped on fabric to create beautiful patterns.

 The technique is said to have been adopted from China.
 However, different regions in India began to develop their own distinguishing patterns, techniques and dyes over the years.
-Early practice of block printing were mainly done in Andhra Pradesh, Gujarat, Rajasthan, Madhya Pradesh, Uttar Pradesh and West Bengal.
+Early practice of block printing was mainly done in Andhra Pradesh, Gujarat, Rajasthan, Madhya Pradesh, Uttar Pradesh and West Bengal.

-The production of block-printed fabrics involves more laborious processes than meets the eye.
-It entails skillful labor from intricate wood carving, dyeing, repeated washing and drying, and stamping.
 What is special about block printing is that this gamut of processes became a shared livelihood for an entire community.
 Families, also representing caste groups, take on particular roles in the block printing process.

 Today, despite threats from stiff competition with mass-produced prints, the art of block printing still survives, mainly in Gujarat and Rajasthan.